cascadia-cookbooks/iptables/README.md

 You can find a list of ports by service [here](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).

-*NOTE:*: Use these types of rules at the very least.
+*NOTE:* Use these types of rules at the very least.
 However, it's better to lock things down by interfaces.
 See the next example.

 ```ruby